Nelligen Bridge Replacement

 - What work is being carried out?

-As part of this project, we have made improvements to the Kings Highway and The River Road intersection to enable heavy vehicles from the east to turn around and safely access the Nelligen Bridge site as well as ensuing the safety of bus stop users and other vehicles entering or exiting The River Road.
+As part of this project, we have made improvements to the Kings Highway and The River Road intersection to enable heavy vehicles from the east to turn around and safely access the Nelligen Bridge site as well as ensuring the safety of bus stop users and other vehicles entering or exiting The River Road.

 - How will the bridge be built?